-Beginning with the India Gateway in 2011, the university has advanced engagement with a number of Indian higher education institutions in a range of disciplines, including the Indian Institute of Technology-Bombay (IIT-Bombay), All India Institute of Medical Sciences (AIIMS), Aligarh Muslim University (AMU), Avinashilingam University for Women, PSG Institute, and Tata Memorial Hospital, among others.
+Beginning with the India Gateway in 2011, the university has advanced engagement with a number of Indian higher education institutions in a range of disciplines, including the Indian Institute of Technology-Bombay (IIT-Bombay), All India Institute of Medical Sciences (AIIMS), Aligarh Muslim University (AMU), Avinashilingam University for Women, PSG Institute, and Tata Memorial Hospital, S. P. Jain Institute of Management and Research (SPJIMR) among others.
 Ohio State alumni serve as leaders and faculty at a range of reputed institutions and industry throughout India and beyond.

 The India Gateway currently supports active engagement with more than 200 faculty members across 12 colleges at Ohio State and tens of others via a range of engagement modes.
 Apart from colleges and individual faculty, strategic partners include the Institute for Materials Research (IMR), Center for Regenerative Medicine and Cell Based Therapies (CRMCBT), Center for Operational Excellence, Center for Resilience, Center for Education and Training for Employment (CETE), Global Water Institute (GWI), among others.

 The India Gateway provides a wide variety of services for faculty to aid establishing research collaboration, teaching pedagogy and travel efficiency.
 The India Gateway team consists of staff members who are bilingual and have lived and studied in both India and the United States.
-The India Gateway office is located in Nariman Point and the office is well-connected with our alumni network, universities and corporate partners.
-Faculty can contact the office in advance to make their travel arrangements to India.
+The India Gateway office is located in Mumbai contact the office in advance to make their travel arrangements to India.